Irish Chicken with Cabbage and Potatoes

 Freezing

-- Allow the dish to cool completely before freezing.
+- Cool the dish completely before freezing.

 Reheating